Martin Lynn

 Martin Lynn (31 August 1951 – 15 April 2005) was a British and Nigerian historian and academic, specialising in African History.
-Having taught at the University of Ilorin, he was Professor of African History at Queen's University Belfast.
+Having taught at the University of Ilorin, he moved to Queen's University Belfast in 1980.
+Here Lynn taught British and Imperial history and, later on African and Chinese history.
+His particular academic expertise was in the economic history of West Africa.
+In 2002 he was appointed Professor of African History.
 He was the first person to hold a professorship in African history in Ireland.

-Lynn, a native of Nigeria, he studied at School of Oriental and African Studies, University of London (MA) and at King's College London (PhD).
+Lynn, a native of Nigeria, studied at School of Oriental and African Studies, University of London (MA) and King's College London (PhD).
 He was an active member of the Society of Friends.
+His book 'Encountering the Light: A Journey Taken' describes his spiritual journey as a Quaker.
+In the volume Lynn encourages contemporary members of the community to connect with the experiences of early Quakers.
 The Martin Lynn Scholarship in African History, administered by the Royal Historical Society, was founded in his memory.